Liquidity ratios: types, formulas and how to use them

 What's the difference between liquidity and solvency ratios?

-Liquidity ratios measure a business's ability to pay its short-term bills (due within a year).
-Solvency ratios, on the other hand, measure a business's ability to meet its long-term financial obligations.
-Both are important for understanding the overall financial health of your business.
+Liquidity ratios measure your ability to pay short-term bills due within a year.
+Solvency ratios measure your ability to meet long-term financial obligations.
+Both are important for understanding your overall financial health.

 Disclaimer